HL7/davinci-deqm/source/pages/index.md

 - Use cases:
     - [Medication Reconciliation (MRP)]\: This page provides specific guidance on the FHIR API surrounding the process by which a message can be sent from a provider EHR to a Payer attesting that a medication reconciliation post-discharge was performed on a covered member.

-    - [Colon Cancer Screening (COL)]\: The colonoscopy measure (HEDIS Colorectal Cancer Screening/CMS130) is an example of a process measure evaluating screenings for preventive health services.
+    - [Colorectal Cancer Screening (COL)]\: The colonoscopy measure (HEDIS Colorectal Cancer Screening/CMS130) is an example of a process measure evaluating screenings for preventive health services.
 Screening measures assess the number of eligible persons receiving clinical guideline recommended screening services during the measurement period.

-    - [Venous Thromboembolism Measures (VTE-1)]\: ...TODO...
+    - [Venous Thromboembolism Prophylaxis (VTE-1)]\: ...TODO...

 - [Profiles and Extensions]\: This page lists the set of Profile and Extension that are used in the Data Exchange For Quality Measures (DEQM) transactions to exchange quality data.